 To be sure, these are not my Top Five blog posts in terms of quality of writing by any means.
 And they seem to be the most boring of all in terms of uninspired headlines.
 But precisely because of that, and with the help of my friend Google, these are the most SEO-friendly blog posts I’ve written, meaning they match up with what people search for the most, which helps them rise to prominence in the Google rankings, that oh-so-important metric in the world of Internet.

-recently edited with many updates and additions, including a really sexy hand-drawn Joburg suburbs map, if I say so myself.
+This post was recently edited with many updates and additions, including a really sexy hand-drawn Joburg suburbs map, if I say so myself.
 I’ve written much more about schools as that is a perennial topic of concern to expats, but the private schools list is by far the most widely read.

-2. Tips on Buying a Car in South Africa – one of my first blog posts ever, and for the longest time the most popular.
+This is one of my first blog posts ever, and for the longest time the most popular.
 Not sure if that’s because I give some good advice as to how to first buy and then register your car in South Africa, or because my readers love to witness my two-step-forward one-step-back tango with the car registration authorities.
 Or was it one-step-forward two-steps-back?

-also recently updated to accommodate one irate reader who claimed I ruined his life by stating a 30-day grace period instead of a (correct) 21-day grace period.
+This was also recently updated to accommodate one irate reader who claimed I ruined his life by stating a 30-day grace period instead of a (correct) 21-day grace period.
 Note to future readers, especially those of the procrastinating kind: Do not take my writing for the gold standard.
 Do not gamble all your wealth and children and grandchildren on any statements in my blog, even if I speak with a most convincing and charming voice.
 (If you DO want to stake your fortune on my blog, I have a donate button somewhere).

-5. 10 Tips on How to Write a Good Blog Post – this one baffles me, since surely there are a bazillion other bloggers out there offering advice on how to write blog posts.
+This one baffles me, since surely there are a bazillion other bloggers out there offering advice on how to write blog posts.
 I’d actually like to know if anyone ever reads the entire post.
 My guess is people check out after three lines when they realize that it’s not just a simple list to check off.

 [Related reading: 10 Must-Read Articles for Expats Moving to South Africa]